Take Five: China GDP, earnings and a messy divorce

 (Reuters) - 1/ LOOKING TO CHINA

-China’s third-quarter growth data comes out on Monday and should show the effects of the pandemic receding.
-The world’s second-largest economy is expected to have grown 5.2% in July-September from a year earlier, faster than the second quarter’s 3.2%, according to a Reuters poll.
+China’s economic recovery accelerated in the third quarter as consumers shook off their coronavirus caution, although the weaker-than-expected headline growth suggested persistent risks for one of the few drivers of global demand.

-The yuan CNY= is priced for it and the global recovery practically depends on it, as Chinese demand and production keep the world economy ticking over.
+Gross domestic product (GDP) grew 4.9% in July-September year-on-year - slower than forecast by analysts in a Reuters poll but faster than the 3.2% growth in Q2.
+Though despite the headline disappointment, analysts were encouraged by a broader upturn in consumption and continued factory strengthThe yuan CNY= softened on the back of the numbers.
+The global recovery practically depends on China's recovery, as demand and production in the world's second largest economy keep the world economy ticking over.

-A robust reading will support policymakers’ prudence, with Tuesday likely to usher in a sixth straight month with China’s benchmark interest rate on hold.
+A robust reading was expected to support policymakers’ prudence, with Tuesday likely to usher in a sixth straight month with China’s benchmark interest rate on hold.

-A rebound is also expected in retail spending, one soft spot.
-That could herald better spending globally when the virus ebbs.

-- China’s economic recovery seen broadening in Q3 as consumers re-emerge - Chinese central bank injects 500 bln yuan of medium-term loans, rates unchanged for 6th month

 2/ MESSY DIVORCE